ExtremeElectronics/PicoCray/README.md

 As long as the code is running correctly you can use the USB serial speed change to set the pico into program mode.

 ## Code
-The calculations are sent as "Lumps" each lump is (currently) 24 calculations Currently the picos will run multiple Mandlebrot calculations for LUMP(number) double x and a single y co-ordinate and return LUMP integers of the itteration count, for each.
+The calculations are sent as "Lumps" each lump is (currently) 120 calculations Currently the picos will run multiple Mandlebrot calculations for LUMP(number) of steps from a starting double x and y co-ordinate and return LUMP integers of the itteration count, for each.
 There are unions in common.h to structure the data sent/received.
 Data is sent and received as arrays of uint8_t by the controller to the Processors (proc's) via I2C